 Our master barista was once like you: corporate slave, earning a good chunk of change, and, well, miserable!

-She decided to ‘choose herself’ by leaving the commercial life behind and become a barista having had no prior experience except a geeky appreciation for roasting, grinding, and making a strong cup o’ joe!
+She decided to ‘choose herself’ by leaving the commercial life behind and becoming a barista having had no prior experience except a geeky appreciation for roasting, grinding, and making a strong cup o’ joe!

 But first, and all of us at CoffeeGrindGuru.com agree, you need to know what you’re getting yourself into, which means you need to get smart first.
 Here’s what to expect: